FlorianRappl/YAMP/README.markdown

 Current status
 -------------------------------------------------------

-The current version number is **0.9.5**.
-This version is still an incomplete alpha build.
+The current version number is **0.9.6**.
+This version is still an incomplete beta build.
 A NuGet package is available [here](http://nuget.org/packages/YAMP).
 There are a lot of tests in the code - since the package aims to be cross platform (created with Mono), no particular unit testing framework has been chosen.